mabel912/ETL-Project-Shop-Smarter/README.md

 # Team 5 ETL Project- Shop Smarter

 Team 5 chose a project that would examine the prices of a set list of items and compare these items across various zip codes across the United States.
 We would like to find if there are differences in prices based on location and look into the impact of product reviews.
 We have randomly selected five zipcodes in five different states (Alaska, Virginia, California, Florida, and Texas).
 A random list of items will be used to compare prices among the desginated stores.
-We pulled information to create a product table, a review table and a trending table.
-We will find the top 20 trending items for Walmart and search to see which, if any, of our randomly selected products are one of the top 20 trending products at Walmart.
+Using data from the Walmart API, we will create a product table, a product review table, a product review stat table and a trending products table.
+We will also pull product reviews of each product and analyze these statistics for each product.
+We will find the top 20 trending products for Walmart and search to see which, if any, of our randomly selected products are one of the top 20 trending products at Walmart.

 ### Purpose of the Analysis

-We have two primarty purposes:
+We have two primary purposes:

 * One purpose is to examine if a relationship exists between product price and location (zipcode) of Walmart stores.
 * The other purpose is to identify which, if any, of our randomly selected products are one of the top 20 trending products at Walmart.